 On my camera lens, that is a setting of F3.5.
 The lower the F-number, the more light the camera brings in.

 The next setting you will want to adjust is ISO.
 This is the camera’s sensitivity to light, which is very important for our purposes!
 Generally, you will want to use the highest ISO your camera has, this may by 1600, or even 6400 or higher.

 Increasing your ISO will introduce more noise to your photo, but the trade-off is more stars and more light-gathering ability.
 You may want to use a lower ISO if you are finding your photo to be too noisy.
-Modern photo-editing software like Photoshop CC does a great job a reducing noise in post-processing.
+Modern photo-editing software tools like Topaz DeNoise AI do a great job of reducing noise in post-processing.

 Step 2: Setting up your camera on the tripod

 Now that you have the proper settings for night-time photography, you are ready to point your DSLR to the heavens and capture more stars than you have ever seen with your naked eye alone!
 Securely fasten your camera to your tripod via the removable mounting plate.
 Make sure that all of your adjustment knobs are tight before leaving your camera on the tripod.
 DSLR’s can be heavy, and you will be angling the head straight-up in some cases.

 To achieve a proper focus on the stars, do not use autofocus.
 Manually focus your lens to infinity, then focus back a hair.
 Take some test shots and try to get the stars to look as tight as possible.
 Another way to achieve focus is to use the live-view mode of your camera, and focus on something far away (like a street lamp).
 Zoom-in while in live-view to really get it right.